alvinli222/podsequencing/README.md

 - Multi-tier application startup sequences (database → application → frontend)
 - Ordered data processing pipelines
 - Stateful application dependencies with high availability
+- Any scenario requiring sequential startup (single-pod groups work too!)

 ## How It Works

-### Single Pod Sequence (Legacy Mode)

 1. **Create Pods with Scheduling Gates**: Define your pods with a scheduling gate (e.g., `podsequence.example.com/sequence-gate`)
-2. **Define a PodSequence Resource**: Create a `PodSequence` custom resource that specifies the order in which pods should become ready
-3. **Controller Manages the Sequence**: The controller monitors pod readiness and removes scheduling gates in order:
-   - Pod 1's scheduling gate is removed immediately
-   - Once Pod 1 is ready, Pod 2's scheduling gate is removed
-   - Once Pod 2 is ready, Pod 3's scheduling gate is removed
-   - And so on...

-### Pod Groups (Recommended)

-1. **Define Pod Groups**: Organize your pods into logical groups (tiers)
+2. **Define Pod Groups**: Organize your pods into logical groups (tiers) in a `PodSequence` resource
-2. **All pods in a group start together**: When a group's turn comes, all its pods have their scheduling gates removed simultaneously
+3. **All pods in a group start together**: When a group's turn comes, all its pods have their scheduling gates removed simultaneously
-3. **Next group waits for ALL pods**: The next group only starts when **all pods** in the current group are ready
+4. **Next group waits for ALL pods**: The next group only starts when **all pods** in the current group are ready

 **Example**:
 - **Group 1** (Database): pod-1, pod-2 → Both start immediately
 - **Group 2** (Application): pod-3, pod-4 → Start only after pod-1 **AND** pod-2 are ready
 - **Group 3** (Frontend): pod-5 → Starts only after pod-3 **AND** pod-4 are ready

+**Note**: For sequential single-pod startup, simply create groups with one pod each!

 ## Installation